 Notice in the second photo above that the wire has already been inserted through the pot.
 This is important!
 Take my word for it, while you can insert the wire after adding the foam and moss, it is much easier to do first.
 The wire will be used to attach each pot to the wreath.

 Now we are going to desecrate those adorable yet elusive Dollar Tree succulents!
-It took me two years to get my hands on some because they sell out as quickly as they are placed on the shelf.
+Popular seasonal decor and craft items sell out super fast at Dollar Tree, especially faux plants.
 What’s the secret to becoming an owner?
 Shop Dollartree.com.
-You can buy online and pick up in the store.
+You can buy it online and pick it up in the store.
 Yes!
 Problem solved.
 You are welcome.

-It is time to wire and hot glue the pots onto the wreath.
+Use both wire and hot glue to secure the pretty clay pots onto the wreath form.

 First, play around to determine your placement.
 The pots don’t balance well on a grapevine wreath as you might imagine but you will be able to get a good idea of where to place each pot.

 Wire each pot to the wreath first by slipping both ends of the wire through the grapevine wreath form and twisting them together to secure it in place.
 Pull the wire tight and then twist the two ends together.